The Land of Tír na nÓg

 Many years ago, in Éire, there lived a great and noble warrior named Oisín.
 Oisín was the son of the legendary Fionn Mac Cumhaill, the leader of Fianna and the protectors of the land.
 As the Fianna were hunting deer on the shores of Lough Leane in County Kerry one morning, a beautiful woman came riding towards them on a snow-white horse.
 She was the most beautiful girl they had ever seen, with long golden hair down to her waist, dressed in pale blue and surrounded by light.

 She rode close to the Fianna and declared “I am Niamh of the Golden Hair and my father is King of Tír na nÓg.
 I have heard of a great warrior named Oisín.
 I have to come to find him and ask him to return with me to the Land of the Young.”
-Oisín accepted Niamh’s invitation, having immediately fallen in love with this beautiful princess from another land, and waving goodbye to Fionn and the Fianna, he jumped on the snow-white horse with Niamh.
+Accepting Niamh’s invitation, Oisín had immediately fallen in love with this beautiful princess from another land, and waving goodbye to Fionn and the Fianna, he jumped on the snow-white horse with Niamh.

 Sterling Silver Tír na nÓg Pendant, US$99.00

 Over the land and the sea the horse ran, reaching the magical shores of Tír na nÓg.
 The king and queen welcomed Oisín and held a great feast in his honor.
-It was a magical land where by day Oisín hunted and feasted, and at night he sat and told ancient stories of Fionn, the Fianna and Ireland.
+It was a magical land where by day Oisín hunted and feasted.
+At night he sat and told ancient stories of Fionn, the Fianna and Ireland.

-Oisín reached Ireland to find that everything had changed – to him it felt as though just three short years had passed instead of three hundred.
-There was no longer the sight of his father or the Fianna hunting through the hills, and the castle he once called home had now begun to crumble.
+Oisín reached Ireland to find that everything had changed.
+To him it felt as though just three short years had passed instead of three hundred.
+There was no longer the sight of his father or the Fianna hunting through the hills.
+The castle he once called home had now begun to crumble.
 As he passed through Gleann na Smol, the Valley of the Thrushes, he saw a group of men trying to move a large stone.
-Oisín wanted to help, leaning down in his saddle to do so and lift the stone, but the saddle strap broke and he fell to the ground.
+Oisín wanted to help, leaning down in his saddle to do so and lift the stone.
+The saddle strap broke and he fell to the ground.
 Immediately the magical white and mighty horse galloped away and all of a sudden the great hero Oisín became a withered, old man, ageing before the men’s very eyes.

 Image Source: PJ Lynch Gallery

 Legend has it that the men were shocked and immediately brought Oisín to St. Patrick.
-St. Patrick tried to comfort Oisín but when Oisín learned that the Fianna and his father were long since dead, his heart filled with sadness and despair.
-Oisín spoke of the days of his life alongside the Fianna and the many great deeds of his father Fionn Mac Cumhaill, when they hunted, dined and listened to great stories together.
+St. Patrick tried to comfort Oisín.
+When Oisín learned that the Fianna and his father were long since dead, his heart filled with sadness and despair.
+Oisín spoke of the days of his life alongside the Fianna and the many great deeds of his father Fionn Mac Cumhaill.
 He spoke of his time in Tír na nÓg and his beautiful golden haired wife Niamh.
-Oisín died soon after, never returning to Tír na nÓg but the wonderful stories of Niamh and Oisín have lived on throughout the ages and the legend of the Land of Eternal Youth remains.
+Oisín died soon after, never returning to Tír na nÓg.
+The wonderful stories of Niamh and Oisín have lived on throughout the ages.
+The legend of the Land of Eternal Youth remains.

 Banner Image Source: PJ Lynch Gallery